scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 minute

-Channel your faith to form a protective wall 4 tiles wide and 4 tiles tall centered on a point in range you can see.
+Channel your faith to form a protective 3x3 tile wall centered on a point in range you can see.
 Make a spellcasting roll against a bad die.
 You may cast this as a reaction using 2 terrible dice instead of a bad die.
 On success the wall is created.

 The wall is transparent, blocking creatures and projectiles from passing through it.
 Any attack targeting a creature through the wall automatically hits the wall instead, dealing damage to the wall.
 Any attack that breaks the wall carries through to its intended target, dealing the remaining damage on hit.
 The wall has 2 wounds, adding a wound for every 2 successes in your roll.

-Add an enhanced die for every level cast above 2nd.
-When cast at 5th level and above the wall has _Resistance_ 1 to all damage.
+The wall gains an additional wound and the area of the wall increases by 1 for every level cast above 2nd.

 #### Winds of Battle
 *2nd level*